 Technology Companies

 We routinely help technology companies transition foreign talent from being international freelance contractors to permanent employees inside Canada.
 For example, we recently helped a British Columbia software development company which has several freelance contractors in South America bring them to Canada as full-time employees.
 Prior to retaining us, the company had unsuccessfully attempted to apply for a Labour Market Impact Assessment.
-We recommended that the employer utilize the Global Talent Stream instead, and the company has since doubled its Vancouver headcount.
+We recommended that the employer utilize the Global Talent Stream instead, and the company has since dramatically increased its Vancouver headcount.

 Infrastructure Companies